Ares-0/Discord-Hunger-Games/README.md

 ### cast_in.txt
 Contains the list of cast members that will be imported when the games begin.
-Each line must be formatted as follows (tab separated):
+Second line is the number of champions to include (useful for including fewer than the entire file) Each line must be formatted as follows (tab separated):

 #### Name  Link  Gender